Calvin-Data-Science/data202/web/index.md

 I want to invite you into an ongoing discussion about data and society.
 Towards that end we will have one 20-minute discussion time during class each week.
 Your responsibility will be to:

 * Read or watch one or two pieces per week.
-* Write a brief (less than one page) journal entry about what you read, which might include some of the following things:
+* Write a brief (less than one page, a few bullet points is fine) journal entry about what you read, which might include some of the following things:
   * a one-sentence summary of the article for your future self
   * a quote and your thoughts about it
   * something you found surprising or cool